dals1791/First-Tracks/README.md

 ## Issues

 - Looping mountainData.js information through API call to get weather for specific lat and long.
-  - Resolution: passed latitude and longitude down as props from singleMtn after mapping.
-Used inteprolation to add lat and long to API url to call specific weather data to the location.
+  - Resolution: Passed latitude and longitude down as props from singleMtn after mapping. useEffect updates whenever lat/long change and then added lat and long to API url via interpolation to call specific weather data based on the location.
   ```
   const Weather = (props) => {
     // console.log("This is props", props)